Lufia: Curse of the Sinistrals: The GRID System

 As the players progress through the game, they can gain access to the GRID system (known as the Mystic Stone Board in the U.S.), which allows them to customize stat boosts to their characters as well as other unique abilities.
 The players place blocks on the grid, which is filled with squares.
 Each block can either be a 2-square, a 3-square that is either a vertical or horizontal line, or a 2x2 4-square.
 Each square can increase INT, MGC, GUT, and CTR.
 When placed on the grid, these blocks can be combined to increase the level of the block, up to a maximum of four levels.
 Each character has their own grid of squares, which is either a 6x6 in the four center characters or a 3x12 in the two side characters.
-Each square with a symbol, such as a sword, can increase specific stats if a block is placed by them.
-However, these squares can only be activated if each block all connects to the starting pointer that begins in between the character's block area.
+Each square with a symbol, such as a sword, can increase specific stats if a block is placed by them, but these squares can only be activated if each block all connects to the starting pointer that begins in between the character's block area.
 Once connected to the pointer, this starts a chain and any block adjacent to it activates.
 Blocks cannot overlap.